 7. And finally, it is critical to have a discussion about UTM parameter conventions before anyone on your team starts creating UTM codes willy-nilly.

 The Google Analytics URL builder makes it easy for your team to stay in sync when creating and propagating UTM tracking codes.
 Create a spreadsheet or other living document (a Google Drive spreadsheet works great) that clearly outlines internal conventions and consistent parameters.

 The last thing you want is your campaign data split among variations, caused by issues as simple as pluralization or capitalization.
 You may be analyzing incomplete data if your team isn’t consistent.
 It’s good to have team-wide ground rules that everyone is aware of.
 For example, “stick with lowercase” is a good rule of thumb.

 Why Use Tracking Codes?

-I consistently use Google Analytics tracking codes to measure where my referral traffic is coming from, which of my initiatives are meeting traffic goals, how my target markets prefer to receive communication, and the ebb and flow of industry based on seasonality.
+Use Google Analytics tracking codes to measure where referral traffic is coming from, which initiatives are meeting traffic goals, how target markets prefer to receive communication, and the ebb and flow of an industry based on seasonality.

 Are you a Johnny Number 5?
 UTMs give you a granular snapshot of your traffic, how your consumers (and potential-consumers) are interacting with the calls to action you’re putting out there, and they are a great way to quench an unrelenting need for ROI data.

 Let us help you drive and track traffic to your website from organic search, paid search, content marketing and social media.
 BCI’s strategic services are tailor-made to match your business goals and audience.
 Let’s talk more about growing revenue through digital marketing.